 If you have too many points within a certain period, the California Department of Motor Vehicles can suspend or revoke your driver’s license.
 You may also be forced to pay higher premiums because insurance companies track driving records.

 You must also appear in court to explain what happened.
-If you fail to appear in court willingly, even if you are innocent, you will be charged with a misdemeanor for failure to appear.
-That can put you in jail for up to six months and you’ll receive additional fines.
+If you fail to appear in court willingly, even if you are innocent, you will be charged with a misdemeanor.
+Failure to appear can put you in jail for up to six months, and you’ll receive additional fines.

 Click to contact our California Vehicle Code today

-How Can I Defend Myself Against This Charge?
+How Can I Defend Myself Against a Charge for an Unsafe Lane Change?

-You can fight back against your charge of unsafe lane change by working with a criminal defense lawyer familiar with traffic violation cases.
+You can fight back against your charge of unsafe lane change by working with a criminal defense lawyer familiar with California’s Vehicle Code and traffic violation cases.
 A lawyer can provide legal advice, help interpret the laws as they apply to you, and represent you in traffic court.

 Some defense strategies that may apply to your case include: